MOHOAzure/MOHOAzure.github.io/programming_lang/python/README.md

   Therefore, even in a multi-threaded context with more than one CPU, threads are not executed concurrently.
   - Details: <https://realpython.com/python-gil/>

+- Thread v.s.
+Process
+  - Process
+    * Basic unit for OS to allocate resource and execute
+    * Processes are independent
+    * Processes run in separate memory spaces
+    * Multiprocess is good at CPU-bound since each process has its own GIL and they can be executed concurrently
+  - Thread
+    * Basic unit for CPU operation
+    * Threads are independent
+    * Threads (of the same process) run in a shared memory space
+    * Multithread is good at IO-bound.
+When a thread is sleeping or waiting for input, another thread can be executed

+- Session v.s.
+Cookie
+  - Cookies and Sessions are used to store information.
+Cookies are only stored on the client-side machine, while sessions get stored on the client as well as a server.
+  - Session
+    - A session creates a file in a temporary directory on the server where registered session variables and their values are stored.
+This data will be available to all pages on the site during that visit.
+    - A session ends when the user closes the browser or after leaving the site, the server will terminate the session after a predetermined period of time, commonly 30 minutes duration.
+  - Cookies
+    - Cookies are text files stored on the client computer and they are kept of use tracking purpose.
+Server script sends a set of cookies to the browser.
+For example name, age, or identification number etc. The browser stores this information on a local machine for future use.
+    - When next time browser sends any request to web server then it sends those cookies information to the server and server uses that information to identify the user.

+- List and explain some common `Errors`
+  - IOError: Raised when Input/Output
+  - AttributeError: Raised when an attribute reference or assignment fails.
+E.g., refer to a non-existing attribute of a object
+  - ImportError: Raised when the import statement has troubles trying to load a module
+  - SyntaxError: Raised when the parser encounters a syntax error
+  - IndentationError: Base class for syntax errors related to incorrect indentation.
+This is a subclass of SyntaxError
+  - IndexError: Raised when a sequence subscript is out of range
+  - KeyError: Raised when a mapping (dictionary) key is not found in the set of existing keys
+  - NameError: Raised when a local or global name is not found

 - What are \*args and \*\*kwargs in fun(\*args and \*\*kwargs)?
   - \*args:  used to pass a variable number of Non-Keyword arguments to a function.
   - \*\*kwargs: used to pass a keyworded, variable-length argument list to a function.